Requirements management in RDO

 as, for example:

-If the package is found, it's already in RDO repositories and no more actions are needed to add it to the repos.
+If the package is found for the required CBS tag, it's already in RDO repositories and no more actions are needed to add it to the repos.

 In case that the dependency is not in CentOS base or CloudSIG repo, you can check if it has been built by other SIGs in CBS web interface.
 You can use wildcards in the packages search expression.
 If you find the desired dependency, you can open a bug in Red Hat Bugzilla for RDO product requesting the inclussion of the package in RDO repos.
 RDO Core members will handle the request.

 If the new package is not in CBS, you must check if it's packaged in Fedora using the package browser.
-If the package exists you can open a bug in Red Hat Bugzilla for RDO product requesting the rebuild of the package in RDO repos.
-RDO Core members will rebuild the package using latest existing version in Fedora.
+If the package exists, you need to open a review to rdoinfo project in RDO gerrit instance adding the new dependency to

 Updating a requirement in RDO CloudSIG repositories